KarandaevRuslan/Multidimensional-geometrical-editor/README.md

 Add to editor widget shape edititng (dimension, vertices, edges).
 Difficulty: Hard

 ### Sprint 7.
-Module Integration, Testing, and Optimization
+Final Touches: UI Enhancements, Status Bar, and CI/CD Setup
-* Task 7.1: Integrate all modules into a cohesive application
+* Task 7.1: Enhance the application menu
-Write code that integrates all previously developed modules into a unified application with a clear interface.
+Extend the menu with new actions: create test scene, edit controls, and about section.
-Difficulty: Hard
+Difficulty: Medium

-* Task 7.2: Write integration tests
+* Task 7.2: Add status bar information
-Implement a suite of tests simulating the complete workflow: creating a figure, editing it, projecting, saving, and loading.
+Implement a status bar displaying useful information such as camera coordinates and context-sensitive hints.
-Difficulty: Hard
+Difficulty: Medium

-* Task 7.3: Refactor, optimize, and document the code
+* Task 7.3: Set up GitHub Actions workflow
-Perform code refactoring to enhance performance and readability, add detailed comments, and create documentation for all modules.
+Create a GitHub workflow for automated building, testing, and linting of the project.
 Difficulty: Medium